ketor/ceph-dokan/README.md

 Future
 -----------
-Ceph-Dokan will get continuous improvement and upgrade with the mainline Ceph code.
+Ceph-Dokan will get continuous improvement and upgrade with upstream Ceph code.